git-tanvir/flutter-style-guideline/README.md

      └─ lib
          └─ bottom_nav.dart

-3.  **Name imports prefixes should be in snake_case(lower_with_underscores)**
+c.  **Name imports prefixes should be in
+    snake_case(lower_with_underscores)**

 **# Bad**